ivtpz/interview-questions/README.md

 * What are some ways to make a page SEO friendly
 * What is the difference between document load and document ready?
 * Describe the MVC pattern
+* Explain the differences between React and Angular.

 ## Testing Questions